 Students who are interested in becoming Spanish teachers can fulfill their educational requirements for teaching certification at the K - 12 level while earning their degree in Spanish at Seton Hill.

 Spanish Club offers exciting cultural opportunities each semester.
-Activities include film showings, authentic meals, conversational tables and cultural events.
+Activities include film showings, authentic meals, conversational tables and service opportunities.

 Spanish is also available as a minor, which provides students with competency in the language and culture that they can use in other fields of specialization, including medical Spanish.